-Sources : Milk, yogurt, cheese, tofu, soya products, spinach, among others.
+Sources: Milk, yoghurt, cheese, tofu, soy products, spinach, among others.

 In women, the next most important phase in life is pregnancy.
-During this phase your diet requires utmost attention.
+During this phase, your diet requires utmost attention.
 A good and healthy diet ensures optimal growth and development of the baby.
-Adequate nutrition helps maintenance of maternal tissues.
-A healthy diet also prevent nutritional deficiency in mother and/or child.
+Adequate nutrition helps the maintenance of maternal tissues.
+A healthy diet also prevents nutritional deficiency in mother and/or child.

 Diet during pregnancy

-A good diet for this phase includes consuming variety of foods.
-Your diet plan should include: six servings of cereals and grain (roti, bhakri, rice, multigrain bread pasta), three to four servings of fruit, four servings veggies (cooked or raw, salads) four servings of dairy products like: milk, yogurt and/or paneer.
-Three servings of proteins like: chicken, egg and/or pulses.
+A good diet for this phase includes consuming a variety of foods.
+Your diet plan should include six servings of cereals and grain (roti, bhakri, rice, multigrain bread pasta), three to four servings of fruit, four servings veggies (cooked or raw, salads) four servings of dairy products like milk, yoghurt and/or paneer.
+Three servings of proteins like chicken, egg and/or pulses.
 Use fats and sweets sparingly.

-Even in this phase your diet needs to be rich in iron, which increases production of hemoglobin for the mother and baby.
-Sources of iron which you can include in your routine diet include: Jaggery, bajra, ragi, pulses and green vegetables.
+Even in this phase, your diet needs to be rich in iron, which increases the production of haemoglobin for the mother and baby.
+Sources of iron which you can include in your routine diet include Jaggery, bajra, ragi, pulses and green vegetables.

-While planning a healthy diet routine during this phase you need to take into account health considerations like: nausea, vomiting and/or heartburn in first trimester, gastrointestinal disturbances, gestational diabetes, anemia and hypertension.
+While planning a healthy diet routine during this phase you need to take into account health considerations like nausea, vomiting and/or heartburn in the first trimester, gastrointestinal disturbances, gestational diabetes, anaemia and hypertension.

 Avoid the following during pregnancy :